oss-tsukuba/nextcloud-gfarm/README.md

     - or use one of other docker-compose.override.yml.*
     - or write docker-compose.override.yml for your environment
 - copy certificate files for HTTPS to `nextcloud-gfarm_certs` volume when using docker-compose.override.yml.https
+    - NOTE: HTTPS port is diabled when certificate files do not exist.
     - prepare the following files and use `docker cp`
         - ${SERVER_NAME}.key (SSL_KEY)
         - ${SERVER_NAME}.csr (SSL_CSR)